amirhnajafiz-archive/codex/README.md

 # JDBNote
-Creating simple note keeper with Java and Sql
+Creating a simple note keeper with Java and SQL.